 Shit show, right?

 Well, I couldn’t stop there…

 When Cat & Nat shared that they were doing a little event in NYC for 50 people with my favourite Canadian mom crush, Eden, I told Matt that I was considering going.
 He knows me well enough and understood this means that nothing was going to get between me and my ideas.
-Porter offered a good flight … I grabbed a few tickets to the event, shopped out my insane last minute plan to our momsTO leadership team and Priya said she could swing it!
+Porter had a good flight and with the luck of it, I grabbed a few tickets to the event, shopped out my insane last minute plan to our momsTO leadership team and Priya said she could swing it!

 Matt, in all of his glory, gave me his blessing, and off us sisters went.